 The slope or inclination of land is the percentage change in its elevation over a certain distance.
 It is measured by dividing the vertical distance from the foot to the top of the land by the horizontal distance between those points, multiplied by 100.
 A 45-degree angle of elevation is equivalent to a 100% slope.

-The steepness of a slope affects plant growth through differential incidence of solar radiation, wind velocity and soil type.
-A steep slope is susceptible of rapid surface runoff and soil erosion which cause soil degradation.
+The steepness of a slope affects plant growth through the differential incidence of solar radiation, wind velocity, and soil type.
+A steep slope is susceptible to rapid surface runoff and soil erosion which cause soil degradation.

 The effect of land elevation on plant growth and development is apparent when exploring a high-rise mountain.
-Dominance of certain plant types varies with elevation.
-With change in height from sea level to 16,000 feet (4,876.8 meters) from the foot to the top of a mountain in the Peruvian Andes or New Guinea, temperatures change from tropical to subtropical, temperate, and subarctic to arctic.
+The dominance of certain plant types varies with elevation.
+With a change in height from sea level to 16,000 feet (4,876.8 meters) from the foot to the top of a mountain in the Peruvian Andes or New Guinea, temperatures change from tropical to subtropical, temperate and subarctic to arctic.

 The physical and chemical properties of the soil are referred to as edaphic factors of the plant environment.
 The physical properties include the soil texture, soil structure, and bulk density or compactness which affect the capacity of the soil to retain and supply water while the chemical properties consist of the soil pH and cation exchange capacity (CEC) which determine its capacity to supply nutrients.

 Biological properties refer to the living organisms present in the soil including both beneficial microorganisms and pathogens.
 This last property though is treated under biotic rather than abiotic factors of the environment.